hayeah/sike-react-course/create-project/init/index.md

 Let's push this project to GitHub so everyone can see it.

 My username is `hayeah`.
-You'll need to change it to yourown.
+You'll need to change it to your own GitHub username.

 ```
 $ git remote add origin git@github.com:hayeah/sikeio-ilovereact.git